-FINANCIAL NEEDS ANALYSIS (FNA): DETERMINING ELIGIBILITY FOR FINANCIAL AID supplies, transportation, and reasonable personal expenses that are established/ set on an annual basis by the Financial Aid Office in accordance with Federal Regulation.
+FINANCIAL NEEDS ANALYSIS (FNA): DETERMINING ELIGIBILITY FOR FINANCIAL AID

+A student's financial eligibility is defined as the total Cost of Attendance (COA) minus the student's Expected Family Contribution (EFC).
+The EFC is determined by a federal formula used for all students by the U.S. Department of Education (USDOE).
+COA includes the following elements: tuition and fees, room and board, books and supplies, transportation, and reasonable personal expenses that are established/set on an annual basis by the Financial Aid Office in accordance with Federal Regulation.
 For students with children, the student is required to notify the FAO so that the COA may be reviewed to include childcare expenses.
 At IAIA, the Free Application for Federal Student Aid (FAFSA) is used to determine the official Expected Family Contribution (EFC).
 The EFC is primarily based on income (AGI), size of family, number of students in college (excluding parents), untaxed income and taxes paid.
-Extraordinary circumstances may be reviewed/considered as presented to the FAO.
+Extraordinary circumstances may be reviewed/ considered as presented to the FAO.
 The FAFSA must be completed to determine a student's need (if any) for FNA review.
-The student must file their FAFSA and submit any/all signed FNA documents to the FAO before a review can be conducted and submitted.
+The student must file their FAFSA and submit any/ all signed FNA documents to the FAO before a review can be conducted and submitted.